They say, “All you need is love,” right?

-Because the numbers suggest that they do.
-People are probably more caring than they want to believe.
+Because the numbers suggest that they do, people are probably more caring than they want to believe.

-At least, when we look at the numbers that’s what we see.
+At least, when we look at the numbers, that’s what we see.

-Let’s explore how you might be acting more out of love in your pursuit for business success than you think.
+Let’s explore how you might be acting more out of love in your pursuit of business success than you think.
 And why this behavior isn’t unique; almost all successful entrepreneurs put love — NOT money — first.

 You’ve probably heard it more times than you can count.
 “Follow your passion.”

 But the debt of whether to follow your passion or follow the money never ends.
 And maybe there’s truth somewhere in the middle of these extremes.
 You probably should follow your passion profitably.